-Few people have such a long history with morc like Steve Marreyt – he appeared on a morc compilation with one of his first bands in 2000, then made his solo debut here with a couple of John Merrick Band releases.
-And then JMB morphed into Edgar Wappenhalter, of whom we put out his first lp.
-And he did some vocals and bass-guitarparts on a couple of Annelies Monseré releases too.
-Now that I think of it: he was part of the first line-up of Luster as well. (and I didn’t even mention his other work he did in between, with silvester anfang or as kraak-labelboss)
+Few people are such an integral part of the morc-history like Steve Marreyt – he appeared on a morc compilation with one of his first bands in 2000, then made his solo debut here with a couple of John Merrick Band releases.
+Later on, JMB morphed into Edgar Wappenhalter, of whom we are now putting out his third lp.
+And he did some vocals and bass-guitarparts on a couple of releases by Annelies Monseré, with whom he started Luster, a band he recently re-joined after a hiatus of many years.

 Released on morc